Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L02_App_Fundamentals.md

 5. Select the **assessmentQuestionList** gallery.

 6. Select the **Items** property in the **Advanced** section of the Properties pane.
 Set it to the snippet below.
-This snippet will filter the Knowledge Questions for the select Knowledge Assessment.
+This snippet will filter the Knowledge Questions for the selected Knowledge Assessment.
 If you have issues with the formula, try typing it out manually instead of copying and pasting.